spences10/scottspence.com/posts/2023/01/17/using-the-svelte-use-action-for-animations/index.md

 With the Svelte use action you get access to the DOM node the action is attached to and you can also pass in additional parameters.

-So in the case of what I'm trying to acheive here, I want to be able to pass in if the details component is open or not.
+So in the case of what I'm trying to achieve here, I want to be able to pass in if the details component is open or not.
 That's controlled by the button in the component.